RU09342-F18/lab-0-introduction-to-c-and-git-jmerrill47/Assignment/README.md

 If Operator is a '^', the method will return num1 XOR num2.

 If Operator is a '~', the method with return the inverse of num1.

+This is all tested in a simple main program which displays what the answer is and has a commented table of what each operator does.